eolesinski/poliscipy/docs/contributing.md

 ---
 ## How to Contribute

-There are a variety of ways that you can contribute to PoliSciPy, some of which are enumerated below.
+There are a variety of ways you can contribute to PoliSciPy.
+Below are some of the common ways to get involved:

 ### 1. Report Bugs
 If you encounter a bug while using PoliSciPy: